 We have a Professional Visa in Ecuador, which allows us to work remotely, as well as get a local job, if we want to.
 Ecuador also has a Volunteer Visa that allows you to work for free, and a Work Visa that must be sponsored by an employer.

 You Might Need to Pay Local Income Taxes

 If you get a job abroad, you also need to pay income taxes to the country and province where the income is earned.
 If you work remotely and earn income online from clients in other parts of the world, you may not owe any local taxes.

 In Ecuador, any income we earn from companies back in the States is not taxable here.
 That not only saves us money, but it saves us the hassle of filing tax returns in Spanish.

-In popular expat destinations like Ecuador, Columbia, Peru, Belize, Panama, Costa Rica, Mexico, etc., the local wages are very low.
+In popular expat destinations like Ecuador, Colombia, Peru, Belize, Panama, Costa Rica, Mexico, etc., the local wages are very low.
 It’s difficult to earn enough money from a job to live even a basic American middle class lifestyle in many countries.